prometheus/test-infra/funcbench/README.md

 >
 > - Editing/Deleting a comment will not re-trigger the workflow of starting/stopping a benchmark.
 Only creating a comment starts a benchmark.
 > - In case of funcbench, it automatically cleans up.
 So, no explicit stop command required.
-> - Multiline comments are allowed:
+> - Multiple comment lines are allowed:
 > ```
 > /funcbench old_branch .*
 > The old_branch performs poorly, I bet mine are much better.